Data Leakage Detection and De-duplication in Large Scale Geospatial Image Datasets: Introduction

 \section{Introduction}

 In recent years, deep learning and pattern recognition techniques have had a significant impact on remote sensing.
-In particular, a number of works have employed popular CNN architectures such as UNets and ResNets \cite{unet_paper, resnet_paper, ictnet, machine_learned_regPolyBuilding_Zorzi, Girard_2021_CVPR, Li_Zhao_Zhong_He_Lin_2021, Xu2022AccuratePM} as well as attention-based architectures \cite{polymapper, zorzi2022polyworld, Hu2022PolyBuildingPT} for tasks such as building footprint extraction, road network extraction, etc., which have important applications in downstream urban understanding tasks such as land use and land cover classification, urban planning, navigation, etc. The availability of large-scale, high-resolution remote sensing image datasets with accurate annotations is crucial for the success of such methods.
-Deep learning solutions that can generalize to unseen data distributions require an abundance of data, which has a significant impact on their applicability.
+In particular, a number of works have employed popular CNN architectures such as UNets and ResNets \citep{unet_paper, resnet_paper, ictnet, machine_learned_regPolyBuilding_Zorzi, Girard_2021_CVPR, Li_Zhao_Zhong_He_Lin_2021, Xu2022AccuratePM} as well as attention-based architectures \citep{polymapper, zorzi2022polyworld, Hu2022PolyBuildingPT} for tasks such as building footprint extraction, road network extraction, etc., which have important applications in downstream urban understanding tasks such as land use and land cover classification, urban planning, navigation, etc. Deep learning solutions that can generalize to unseen data distributions require an abundance of data, which has a significant impact on their applicability.
+Hence, the availability of large-scale, high-resolution remote sensing image datasets is crucial for the success of such methods.
+In light of this, it is imperative to assess the quality of such datasets and their suitability for developing such deep-learning solutions.

-Furthermore, most researchers in the deep learning community prefer the use of publicly available benchmark datasets to compare methods and demonstrate the efficacy of their proposed works.
-To this end, the CrowdAI mapping challenge dataset \cite{mohanty2020deep} has been utilized by multiple works at the intersection of remote sensing and deep learning literature.
-The CrowdAI mapping challenge dataset is derived from the larger SpaceNet v2 challenge dataset \cite{Etten2018SpaceNetAR} and is comprised of $300\times 300$ RGB patches of WorlView 3 satellite images with spatial resolution of $0.3m$.
-The CrowdAI dataset provides a fairly large training set with 280,741 images and a validation set of 60,317 images.
-All images within the dataset include MS-COCO annotations of polygonal building footprints \cite{Lin2014MicrosoftCC}.